-7 In 2014, The Town has created thea Town Center Tax Increment Financing (TIF) District to fund sidewalk 8 and stormwater infrastructure improvements.
-The land area of the district is 27.01 acres and includes all 9 of the Town Center, minus municipally owned property.
-The TIF captures all increases in property value 10 in the town center and tax revenues generated by the increase in value are segregated into an account designated for sidewalk and stormwater improvements.
-The increase in property value is sheltered from 11 12 inclusion in the total municipal valuation calculations used by the state when determining revenue 13 sharing and state aid to education.
-As investments in town center properties increase property value, 14 the town will retain approximately 37% more of increased tax revenues than if the TIF was not created.
-15 The total value of property in the TIF when it was created in 2014 was \$11,276,300.
-00. The 2017 value 16 is \$11,949,700, for an increase in value to date of \$673,400.
-The FY 2018 captured tax revenue is 17 \$12,121.20.
-The total amount in the TIF account is .
-The TIF proposal identified approximately \$1 million in town center sidewalk projects and another 1.6 million in sidewalk connections to the town center.
-I 18 19 There is no expectation that the Town Center TIF will generate revenues to meet fully fund sidewalk 20 improvements, however, TIF funds can be used as the cash match for grant funding.
-Jointly with the 21 cities of Portland and South Portland, the town has successfully competed for grant funds (\$500,000 in 22 Cape Elizabeth)to build continue sidewalks improvements in the Town Center, with the grant cash 23 match requirements coming from the Town Center TIF.
-24 The current TC zoning limits residential uses in mixed use buildings to upper floors in order to preserve
+12 In 2014, The Town created the Town Center Tax Increment Financing (TIF) District to fund sidewalk and 13 stormwater infrastructure improvements.
+The land area of the district is 27.01 acres and includes all of 14 the Town Center, minus municipally owned property.
+The TIF captures all increases in property value in 15 the town center and tax revenues generated by the increase in value are segregated into an account 16 designated for sidewalk and stormwater improvements.
+The increase in property value is sheltered from 17 inclusion in the total municipal valuation calculations used by the state when determining revenue 18 sharing and state aid to education.
+As investments in town center properties increase property value, 19 the town will retain approximately 37% more of increased tax revenues than if the TIF was not created.
+20 The total value of property in the TIF when it was created in 2014 was \$11,276,300.
+00. The 2017 value 21 is \$11,949,700, for an increase in value to date of \$673,400.
+The FY 2018 captured tax revenue is 22 \$12,121.20.
+The balance in the TIF account is \$23,000, but a significant increase in the annual

-- 25 capacity for business uses in the town center.
-New construction located at 11 Hill Way illustrates this - 26 concept.

-1 NEIGHBORHOOD BUSINESS AREAS
+- 23 contribution is anticipated next year when the Hill Way project is complete.
+The TIF proposal identified - 24 approximately \$1 million in town center sidewalk projects and another 1.6 million in sidewalk

+- 1 connections to the town center.
+There is no expectation that the Town Center TIF will generate - 2 revenues to meet fully fund sidewalk improvements, however, TIF funds can be used as the cash match - 3 for grant funding.
+Jointly with the cities of Portland and South Portland, the town has successfully - 4 competed for grant funds (\$500,000 in Cape Elizabeth) to build sidewalks in the Town Center, with the - 5 grant cash match requirements coming from the Town Center TIF.

+6 Neighborhood Business Areas

-- 2 In addition to the Town Center, the Town has two "Business A" districts.
-Similar to the Town Center, - 3 mixed commercial/residential use buildings that are designed to a neighborhood scale are appropriate - 4 in the BA districts.
+7 In addition to the Town Center, the Town has two "Business A" districts.
+Similar to the Town Center,

+8 mixed commercial/residential use buildings that are designed to a neighborhood scale are appropriate

+9 in the BA districts.
 The Business A district located at the northerly end of Shore Rd.
-It includes the Cookie - 5 Jar, Irving Station, Engine 1 Fire Station, an office building, and mixed use retail/residential building.
-This - 6 tiny business district is under 3 acres (.03% of the land area of the town), and was slightly expanded in - 7 2009 to add the property located at 553 Shore Rd.
-All properties are served by public sewer. - 8
+It includes the Cookie

+10 Jar, Irving Station, Engine 1 Fire Station, an office building, and mixed use retail/residential building.
+This

+11 tiny business district is under 3 acres (.03% of the land area of the town), and was slightly expanded in

+12 2009 to add the property located at 553 Shore Rd.
+All properties are served by public sewer.